Gokhulnath/SYConTicketing2k21/README.md

 # SYConTicketing2k21

 Android app to monitor Organising committee member's ticket sales on the go.
-It uses TownScript api to fetch the tickets sold details
+It uses TownScript api to fetch the ticket details